JMixson/tea-discovery/README.md

 # Tea Discovery App

 A web app that allows users to discover and learn more about different types of tea.
+Tea information provided by [Boonaki's Tea API](https://boonakitea.cyclic.app/).

 ![Alt text](screenshot.png)